I am a huge fan of "The Elder Scrolls" series as well as all of the other great Bethesda titles.

 - Launch TES5Edit.

 - On the Master / Plugin Selection dialogue box, right-click and choose Select None.

 Note: For best results, start at the top of your load order and work down, working on one mod at a time.

 Tes5Edit will process the mod and add the mods master files; once it is finished:

-- Click Yes I’m absolutely sure on the big warning box
+- Click Yes I’m absolutely sure about the big warning box.

-Finally, re-run BOSS to ensure that the mod is now shown as clean
+Finally, re-run BOSS to ensure that the mod is shown as being clean.